Automatic Generation of Dense Non-rigid Optical Flow: Introduction

 \section{Introduction}

-Optical flow estimation has gained significant progress with the emergence of convolutional neural networks (CNN) ~\citep{Dosovitskiy2015,hui2018,Ilg2016,Sun2018}.
+Optical flow estimation has gained significant progress with the emergence of convolutional neural networks (CNN).
+The first end-to-end architecture, FlowNet, is proposed by~\citet{Dosovitskiy2015} and extended to FlowNet2 by~\citet{Ilg2016}, which achieves state-of-the-art results.
+Notable improvements using domain knowledge and classical principles include LiteFlowNet~\citep{hui2018}, PWC-Net~\citep{Sun2018} and RAFT~\citep{Teed2020}, with 30, 17, and 60 times fewer parameters than FlowNet2, respectively.
+Additionally, attempts for unsupervised learning are presented, such as \citet{Meister2018} using occlusion-aware bidirectional flow estimation and \citet{Liu2019SelFlow} learning by distilling reliable flow estimations from non-occluded pixels.
+However, they are limited by the ability to model the problem and contribution of component weights of the loss functions~\citep{Meister2018}.

 With the design of CNNs for optical flow, there is a growing demand for large scale datasets with corresponding dense optical flow fields.
-However, large-scale datasets with real world imagery and corresponding dense optical flow fields do not exist.
-The reason is that dense flow field are neither measurable with a sensor nor trivial to annotate by humans.
-For example, the KITTI datasets~\citep{Geiger2012,Menze2015} are constructed by registering point clouds from 10 consecutive frames.
-Then, by manual labelling, ambiguous points are removed before projecting the frames back to image space.
-While being the largest optical flow dataset available today containing real world images, only 200 pairs of frames are available.
+However, large-scale datasets with real world imagery and known ground truths in terms of dense optical flow fields simply do not exist.
+The reason is that dense flow fields are neither measurable with a sensor nor trivial to annotate by humans. \ud{ Optical flow annotation requires having a full matching of all points in the latent 3D space for each image pair before projecting into the image space.
+For example, to construct the KITTI datasets~\citep{Geiger2012,Menze2015}, point clouds from 10 consecutive frames are extracted and registered together and manually checked so that ambiguous or trivially wrong pairs are removed before being projected back to image space.
+Such tasks require \emph{accurate} 3D positions and orientations of \emph{all} points in each image as well as a perfect matching algorithm, otherwise the flow fields will be sparse. } As a result, while being the largest optical flow dataset available today containing real world images, KITTI datasets contain only 200 pairs of frames with sparse flow fields.
 This is insufficient for supervised training of CNNs designed for optical flow estimation.

 To resolve the data demand of CNNs, synthetic (generated) data is often used.
 A well-known synthetic dataset of optical flow is MPI-Sintel~\citep{sintel12}, which uses images and annotations rendered from a computer-generated movie called Sintel.
-This dataset contains non-rigid optical flow and serves as a good basis for comparing CNNs.
+This dataset contains non-rigid optical flow and serves as a well-established basis for comparing CNNs.
 However, for fully supervised training of CNNs, the number of frames in MPI-Sintel (around 2K) is still insufficient.